DataDog/datadog-agent/comp/metadata/packagesigning/README.md

   - `fingerprint` - **string**: the 16-char long key fingerprint.
   - `expiration_date` - **string**: the expiration date of the key.
   - `key_type` - **string**: the type of key. which represents how it is referenced in the host.
 Possible values are "signed-by", "trusted" or "debsig" for DEB-based distributions, "repo" or "rpm" for RPM-based distributions.
-  - `repositories` - **list of dict of string to string**
+  - `repositories` - **list of dict of string to JSON type**
-    - `repo_name` - **string**: a unique repository name signed by the above key according to host configuration.
-In DEB-based distribution it is the aggregation of the repository information from sources.list files.
+    - `name` - **string**: a unique repository name signed by the above key according to host configuration.
+In DEB-based distribution it is information from sources.list files.
 In RPM-based it is the baseurl or mirrorlist field from repo file.
+    - `enabled` - **boolean**: true if the repo is enabled, false otherwise
+    - `gpgcheck` - **boolean**: true if GPG signature check on packages is enabled, false otherwise
+    - `repo_gogcheck` - **boolean**: true if GPG signature check on repodata is enabled, false otherwise

 ## Example Payload